Roll off dumpster rental sizes are measured in cubic yards, indicating how much debris they hold.

 Cubic yards is a measure of volume.
 A cube of space that is 3 ft. long by 3 ft. wide by 3 ft. high is equal to 1 cubic yard.

 If we have the dimensions of a dumpster in feet, we can calculate the number of cubic yards of debris the dumpster can hold with this formula:

 - Multiply length X width X height in feet to get total cubic feet

 Dumpster dimensions are typically given in feet and are measured from the outside of the container.
-The formula above will over estimate cubic yards a little if you use the exterior dimensions of the dumpster.
-To get a more accurate interior volume, use interior dimensions by shaving 6 to 8 inches or so off of each exterior measurement (i.e., an 8 ft. exterior width becomes 7.3 ft. interior width).
+The formula above will slightly over-estimate volume if using the exterior dimensions of the dumpster.
+To get a more accurate interior volume, use interior dimensions by shaving approximately 6 to 8 inches off of each exterior measurement (i.e., an 8 ft. exterior width becomes 7.3 ft. interior width).

 - See our Dumpster Sizes Chart [Infographic] for a quick and easy visual guide to choosing the right dumpster size for the job.

 Estimating the volume of your debris is challenging, especially for household junk or construction debris.
 Picking the right size dumpster for roofing is more straightforward.
 Whatever your project, getting the size right is step one in having a good dumpster rental experience.

 Choosing a dumpster that's too small can be an expensive mistake

 If you have 15 yards of debris and you try to save a few dollars by trying to squeeze your debris into a 10 yard dumpster, it will likely lead to increased disposal costs.
 You'll probably need a "switch out."
 That's when the dumpster service delivers another empty 10 yard dumpster, drops it at your location, and hauls away your full dumpster.
 This ends up costing you exactly double your original 10 yard price.
 Ordering a 20 yard container up-front would've been the more economical option.
 Learn more about dumpster rental cost at our guide to dumpster prices.